 We performed a comparison between AutoSys Workload Automation and Red Hat Ansible Automation Platform based on real PeerSpot user reviews.

-Find out what your peers are saying about BMC, Tidal Software by Redwood, Redwood Software and others in Workload Automation."We don't have to manually run things anymore.
-We can have the work that a team of 50 people would do, all inside of one platform."
+Find out what your peers are saying about BMC, Tidal Software by Redwood, Redwood Software and others in Workload Automation."We get better reports than we use to have."

 "It's very easy to work with.
 The learning curve is not that steep."